OpenNews/srccon/session_proposal_guide.md

 SRCCON is different than many other conferences you may have attended.
 It's a highly participatory event: no panels on a stage or speakers running through slides.
 You might notice that we always refer to "facilitators" or "session leaders," because when you run a breakout session at SRCCON, you're in a room with dozens of other smart people with an opportunity to [compare notes, share skills, and help everyone learn from each other](https://source.opennews.org/articles/srccon-great-conference-sessions/).

-We created SRCCON with a few principles in mind that lay the groundwork for our program as a whole:
+A few principles lay the groundwork for our program as a whole:

 * SRCCON is built around participation, discussion, and collaborative problem-solving.
 * SRCCON exists to respond to the needs and interests of our community, and we're intentional in including perspectives from throughout the field.